raganwald-deprecated/homoiconic/dumping_ground/omega.md

 Hand waving over the exact procedure, the idea is fairly straightforward: We are claiming that "readability" represents a programmer's ability to predict the behaviour of a program from examining its expression.

+**Coupling**

+One factor that strongly affects the readability of a program is the amount and style of coupling between its parts.
+As an anti-example, consider cryptography, the art of making things unreadable.
+A desirable property of cryptographic algorithms is that changing just one bit of a plaintext message changes an average of 50% of the bits in the encrypted message, and does so in a way that appears to be random: There is no way to predict *which* 50% of the bits will change.

+How does this translate to program expressions?
+Consider the expression to be the plaintext message and consider the test suite results to be the encrypted message.
+The analogy is not exact because the message is also the algorithm, but imagine a program with the same property: Changing just one symbol anywhere in the program would cause, on average, 50% of the tests to fail.
+A program with this property would require a lot of effort to understand because any one element of its functionality would depend upon the interaction between approximately 50% of its parts and the programmer cannot reliably know which 50% are affected.

+Although it is not certain that the shortest possible expression of a program would exhibit this kind of coupling between its symbols, I conjecture that it is quite likely that an extremely short expression of a program would be highly coupled.
+Here is my reasoning.

+Consider a program where--on average--changing one symbol changes the behaviour of just one test.
+One way to construct such a program is to break it up such that each test has its own piece of code entirely independent of the other pieces for the other tests.
+Such a program has certain maintenance difficulties.
+And each piece might be easy or difficult to understand based on other factors.
+But all other things being equivalent, an uncoupled expression would have a big advantage over a highly coupled expression: There would be a fixed and small set of symbols responsible for the behaviour of each test.

+Now think about a highly coupled expression of the same program.
+The highly coupled expression can use one symbol for multiple purposes.
+On average, each symbol is involved in code for 50% of the tests.
+My conjecture is that if the program has *N* tests, the size of an uncoupled expression will be on the order of *N* and the size of a highly coupled expression will be on the order of log*N*.

+So I conjecture that as the expression of a program approaches its Kolmogorov-Chaitin complexity, its coupling increases.
+Fine.
+But how does that affect readability?

+**Coupling and **

+And as its coupling increases, its readability decreases.
+Note that I say "As the expression of a program approaches its Kolmogorov-Chaitin complexity." applying DRY or Single responsibility to a program expression can make it more readable up to a point.
+But our search for the Kolmogorov-Chaitin complexity of a program ignores that point and ruthlessly seeks out the most compact expression without regard for semantics.

 **Mel**

 Consider a the most compact expression of a program, the very shortest one that passes the test suite.
 One conjecture I have for why it might be unreadable is that it might pass the test suite *by coïncidence*.
 By this, I mean that although the result of the program is correct, the structure of the program is entirely unrelated to the test suite's structure.
-As a counter=example, consider business applications.
+As a counter-example, consider business applications.
 Typically, there are entities (customers, products, accounts, addresses, &c.), relationships between the entities, and operations of some kind on the entities.

 The test suite for such an application is going to be organized along those lines.
 For example, you might organize the test suite around operations to create customers, purchase products, deal with overdue accounts, and so forth.
 But what if the shortest possible expression of the program has no such organization internally?